aaronpowell/aaronpowell.github.io/src/content/posts/2019-12-11-optimising-our-blazor-search-app.md

 ## Packaging the Index

 Remember in the previous post that we noticed that you can use `System.IO` in Blazor and there is a file system available to you (fun fact, it's a Linux file system!)?
-Well that got me thinking, since we're able to write to it with Lucene.NET we should be able to write **anything** to it, and since we can use any netstandard library we could use a archive as the delivery mechanism!
+Well that got me thinking since we're able to write to it with Lucene.NET we should be able to write **anything** to it, and since we can use any netstandard library we could use an archive as the delivery mechanism!

 And that's just what we'll do, we'll use [`System.IO.Compression.ZipFile`](https://docs.microsoft.com/en-us/dotnet/api/system.io.compression.zipfile?view=netcore-3.0&{{<cda>}}):